 The primary appeal of creating a ghost gun is that it is exempt from federal regulation.
 Sellers of unfinished receivers and completion parts are not required to be licensed firearms dealers, and buyers are not subject to background checks or waiting periods.
 An unfinished receiver does not bear a serial number and the resulting firearm is not required to be registered with any government or law enforcement agency.
 Without a serial number, the gun is virtually untraceable.

-California, however, requires that owners of new 3-D guns register them as of January 1, 2018; and that owners of existing guns register them as of July 1, 2018.
-(Ca. Penal Code section 29180.)
+California, however, requires that owners of new 3D-printed guns register them as of January 1, 2018; and that owners of existing guns register them as of July 1, 2018.
+(Cal.
+Penal Code § 29180.)

 Homemade guns do not bear serial numbers and, under federal law, owners need not register them.
 For this reason, it is virtually impossible to keep track of them.
 In short, no one knows how many homemade guns are currently in circulation.

-It is reasonable to speculate, though, that the number of "ghost guns" (firearms created using unfinished receivers) has increased in recent years.
+Over the years, the number of "ghost guns" (firearms created using unfinished receivers) has increased significantly.
 The tools required to convert an unfinished receiver into a working firearm are not particularly sophisticated.
-Both the supplies and institutional knowledge required to develop these guns are widely available online and at gun shows, thereby making these firearms much more accessible than in years' past for the average gun enthusiast.
+Both the supplies and institutional knowledge required to develop these guns are widely available online and at gun shows, thereby making these firearms much more accessible than in years past for the average gun enthusiast.